What Would You Like to Know?

 Batteries with high performance and reliability can be costly due to the best materials and parts being used for construction.
 In addition, these batteries are designed with our engineering expertise, assembled by highly-trained personnel using state-of-the-art processes, and inspected under rigorous quality assurance standards.

-No, EaglePicher focuses on specialty applications such as military, aerospace, defense, and medical.
+No, EaglePicher focuses on specialty applications such as military, aviation, space, defense and maritime.
 These batteries are highly reliable and non-retrievable or difficult to replace/service.

 While EaglePicher certainly values innovation and the advancement of technology, our product lines and processes are highly specialized; for that reason, the company does not have an interest in acquiring individuals’ unsolicited inventions/intellectual property.